 Sarah-Lan is Swiss and in July 2018 moved to Portugal from Peru.
 Prior to joining A Rocha Peru’s Reference Committee in January 2020, she was a Director on the Board of Directors (2017-2019), a Director of Science and Conservation (2014-2016), Executive Director of A Rocha Peru (2010-2014), and a member of the Advisory Council (2006-2010).
 Sarah-Lan is an ethnobiologist and has completed a PhD in Human Geography from the University of Bern, Switzerland, on ethnobiological knowledge in the Andean highlands.
-Presently a post-doctoral fellow at the World Agroforestry Centre (ICRAF), she conducts research on local knowledge, agroforestry systems and climate change adaptation in the Peruvian Andes.
-She has also been a researcher for the Centre for Development and Environment of the University of Bern since 2002.
+She has been a post-doctoral researcher at the International Centre for Research in Agroforestry (ICRAF); where she carried out research on local knowledge, agroforestry systems and adaptation to climate change in the Peruvian Andes.
+Since 2002, she has been a researcher at the Centre for Development and Environment at the University of Bern.
 Within this role, Sarah-Lan coordinated a natural resource management and sustainable development partnership programme in Eastern and Southern Africa, and acted as an advisor for a regional, biocultural diversity conservation programme in the Andes.
 She believes that her involvement with A Rocha Peru allows her to bring together her professional interests and experience with her personal values.
 She is convinced that faith-based organisations have a lot to contribute to conservation and sustainable natural resource management.